BitcoinDesign/Guide/guide/getting-started/hardware.md

 # Hardware overview

-General purpose hardware like personal computers and smartphones work great for most basic Bitcoin operations.
-Though In some circumstances dedicated hardware devices are optimized for the nuances of Bitcoin.
+General purpose hardware, like personal computers and smartphones, work great for most basic Bitcoin operations.
+In some circumstances, dedicated hardware devices are optimized for the nuances of Bitcoin.
 We’ll explore them and how they work here.

 ## Physical backups